-In 1884, in the rank of Major, he volunteered for service in Egypt and subsequently was seconded to 1st Brigade, Royal Artillery for duty in the Sudan.
-His service as a combatant in this campaign earned him the distinction of being on the first of the Canadian Permanent Force to see overseas service.
-He acquitted himself well and was Mentioned-in-Dispatches and awarded the Khedive’s Star.
+In 1884, Major Wilson volunteered for service in Egypt and joined the 1st Brigade, Royal Artillery for duty in Sudan.
+His service as a combatant earned him the distinction of being on the first of the Canadian Permanent Force to see overseas service.
+He acquitted himself receiving the Khedive’s Star.

-In 1885, he was recalled from the Sudan for service with “A” Battery in the North West Rebellion.
-He was given the unenviable task of garrisoning Fort Otter at Batoche during the winter of 1885 just prior to the Battery’s return to Kingston.
+In 1885, he left Sudan for service with A Battery in the North-West Rebellion.
+He received the unenviable task of garrisoning at Fort Otter near Batoche, during the winter of 1885 before the battery’s return to Kingston.

-In July 1892 he led a strong detachment of gunners to Ile-aux-Coudres, in the St Lawrence, where he captured Captain Bouchard, the “Smuggler King”, along with a plentiful cache of contraband liquor.
+In July 1892, he led a strong detachment of gunners to Ile-aux-Coudres, in St Lawrence, where he captured Captain Bouchard, the “Smuggler King,” along with a plentiful cache of contraband liquor.

-With the reorganization of the Regiment in 1893, the dismounted portions of “A” and “B” Batteries and the whole of “C” Battery were reformed into Number 1 and Number 2 Companies, Royal Canadian Garrison Artillery at Quebec; Brevet Lieutenant-Colonel Wilson was appointed to command Number 1 Company.
+With the reorganization of the Regiment in 1893, the dismounted portions of A and B Batteries and the whole of C Battery became Number 1 and Number 2 Companies, Royal Canadian Garrison Artillery at Quebec.
+Brevet Lieutenant-Colonel Wilson commanded Number 1 Company.

-By July 1897 he had risen to command the Royal School of Artillery at Quebec and concurrently held the appointment of Inspector of Artillery for Military Districts 5 to 9 inclusive and District 12.
-On 25 February 1898 he was promoted Lieutenant-Colonel and in December 1903 assumed the appointment of Inspector of Garrison Artillery.
+By July 1897, he commanded the Royal School of Artillery in Quebec and held the appointment of Inspector of Artillery for Military Districts 5 to 9 inclusive and District 12.
+On 25 February 1898, the military promoted him to Lieutenant-Colonel.
+In December 1903, he assumed the appointment of Inspector of Garrison Artillery.

 On 1 May 1903, Brevet Colonel Wilson became the first Canadian-born Colonel Commandant of The Royal Regiment of Canadian Artillery.
-One year later his career of distinguished service was recognized by his appointment as Honourary Aide-de-Camp to the Governor-General, Lord Earl Grey.
+One year later, he became Honourary Aide-de-Camp to the Governor-General, Lord Earl Grey.

 On the opening of Camp Petawawa in 1907, Colonel Wilson became the first Camp Commandant.
-His quarters, a modest house on a small hill still bears the name “Cupid’s Nest”…the Colonel had quite a reputation as a lady’s man.
+His quarters, a modest house on a small hill, still bears the name “Cupid’s Nest.”